ITR Filing Deadline Missed?

 The full value of consideration INR 65 lakhs

-Less: cost of acquisition INR 50 lakhs
+(-) Cost of acquisition INR 50 lakhs

-Less: cost of improvement INR 5 lakhs
+(-) Cost of improvement INR 5 lakhs

-Short term capital gains INR 10 lakhs
+Short-term capital gains INR 10 lakhs

-Long Term Capital Gain Calculations
+Long-Term Capital Gain Calculations

 Full value of consideration xxxxx